These frequently asked questions cover topics on everything from EERE's mission, tax credits and financial assistance to home energy and training.

 Additionally, the Department of Health and Human Services runs a program called the Low Income Home Energy Assistance Program, which can help low-income families pay their utility bills.

-Where is information on saving energy and money at home?
+How can I save energy and money at home?

 What is the Home Energy Score?